wranders/docs/docs/guides/wsl/automatic-hosts-file/README.md

 redirect because the `wsl` command when run in scripts complains about TTY size and will cause the script to fail.

-Since this writes to a location within `$env:windir`, elevated privileges are required to run this.
+Since this writes to a location within `#!powershell $env:windir`, elevated privileges are required to run this.

-The suggested directory to place this is `%USERPROFILE%\Documents\PowerShell\Scripts` with the file name `updateHosts.ps1`.
+The suggested directory to place this is
+`#!powershell $env:USERPROFILE\Documents\PowerShell\Scripts` with the file name `updateHosts.ps1`.

 ```powershell title="updateHosts.ps1"